ST. LOUIS, Mo. — Illinois State’s Deontae Hawkins has been here before. He was two years younger, but the stage was just as bright.

-As underclassmen, Hawkins, Paris Lee, Tony Wills, and MiKyle McIntosh suited up in the championship of Arch Madness.
-The Redbirds, led by Daishon Knight and DeVaughn Akoon-Purcell, jumped on Northern Iowa before squandering a 16-point lead and what would have been the first NCAA Tournament appearance since 1998.
+As underclassmen, Hawkins, Paris Lee, Tony Wills, and MiKyle McIntosh suited up in the championship of the Missouri Valley Conference Tournament, also known as Arch Madness.
+The Redbirds, led by Daishon Knight and DeVaughn Akoon-Purcell, jumped on Northern Iowa before squandering a 16-point lead and what would have been the university’s first NCAA Tournament berth since 1998.

 Today is a new day, however, and 27-5 Illinois State is in charge of its own destiny.

 The last team standing in the way of the Redbirds is a familiar foe.
-Wichita State was defeated by the quartet to advance to the 2015 Missouri Valley Conference Tournament championship game.
+Wichita State was defeated when Illinois State advanced to the 2015 Missouri Valley Conference Tournament championship game.
 This time, though, they are waiting to seize what is coveted by all, an automatic bid to the “Big Dance.”

 In a role reversal, Gregg Marshall’s group is now the team graced with talented underclassmen.
 Two Shockers, redshirt freshman Landry Shamet and sophomore Markis McDuffie, were named to the All-MVC first team.
-Though, Frankamp, Zach Brown, Rashard Kelly, and Shaq Morris have never NOT played in the NCAA Tournament to conclude a season.
-Thus, experience is still peppered within the 21st ranked team in the nation.
+Though, Frankamp and Shaq Morris have never NOT played in the NCAA Tournament to end a regular season.
+Thus, experience is still peppered in the No. 21 ranked team.

-But, does the Shockers have any more experience than three seniors and a redshirt junior who have soared through both peaks and valleys during their collegiate careers?
-Is it any more than a squad that was never anticipated to be co-champions WITH Wichita State?
-Is it any more than a team that has overcome emotional turmoil when losing assistant coach Torrey Ward?
+But, do the Shockers have any more experience than three seniors and a redshirt junior who have soared through both peaks and valleys during their collegiate careers?

-“I feel like it brought the unit together as far as me, Tony, MiKyle and Deontae, and everybody that went through it,” said MVC Player of the Year Paris Lee.
-“This is (the) closest team we’ve been on, and it’s definitely due to the leadership on this team.”
+“I feel like it brought the unit together as far as me, Tony, MiKyle and Deontae, and everybody that went through it,” said MVC Player of the Year Paris Lee of the 2015 Arch Madness championship loss.
+“This is [the] closest team we’ve been on, and it’s definitely due to the leadership.”

-Leadership begins with the head coach.
-Dan Muller has instilled important values and phrases into his players since day 1.
+Leadership begins with head coach Dan Muller.
+Muller has instilled important values and messages into his players since day one.
 One of great popularity is “chopping wood.”

 “Each year we actually have a different theme.
-So this is the chopping wood theme,” Muller said.
+So this is the ‘chopping wood’ theme,” Muller explained.
 “Our guys have bought in.
 They’ve bought in every year.
-Last year was don’t let go of the rope, but it’s all about taking care of the process.
+Last year was ‘don’t let go of the rope,’ but it’s all about taking care of the process.
 That’s it.”

-“Chop the wood is just taking each possession at a time,” the All-MVC second team forward said.
+“‘Chopping wood’ is just taking each possession at a time,” the All-MVC second team forward said.
 “Press pause.
 When you make a mistake, don’t even worry about the mistake you just made.
-Just PRESS pause.
+Just press pause.

 Illinois State enters Scottrade Center as a seven-point underdog.
 Yet, no betting line can wilt the confidence soaring underneath the Redbirds.
-Moreover, they, as Wichita State, hold great value in winning the Missouri Valley Conference Tournament, ultimately because it places their name in the field of 68.
+They, like Wichita State, hold great value in winning the Missouri Valley Conference Tournament because it etches their name in the field of 68.